RnLe/Pathfinding/README.md

 - Leveraging and learning about advanced Git(Hub) features

 I will state clearly if I entirely stop working on this repository.

+As of now, changes will come in on a rather weekly.